top of page

 So what does this mean for investors?
 As the landscape changes, adapting to these new realities will be crucial.
 The era of ultra-low borrowing costs may be behind us, but this shift could also lead to a more thoughtful approach to investments.
 Businesses will need to make strategic decisions about debt, while savers can benefit from higher interest income.

-The new economic supercycle also presents opportunities for innovation and investment in emerging sectors.
+Embracing Change The new economic supercycle also presents opportunities for innovation and investment in emerging sectors.
 The U.S. economy is considered one of the most competitive and resilient in the world, making it an attractive destination for foreign investment.
 In fact, foreign ownership of U.S. Treasury bonds has increased significantly, indicating a growing global appetite for U.S. securities.

 As this new era unfolds, investors who embrace change will thrive.
 The supercycle will have its ups and downs, but it offers a chance to move away from the “grow at all costs” mindset that characterized the previous cycle.
 As regulations tighten and companies face increased scrutiny, there will be more emphasis on sustainable growth that prioritizes consumer protection.